gwatai/rober-m/README.md

 ### Hi there 👋
 I'm Robertino Martinez.
-I'm a Civil engineer, programmer, and entrepreneur looking to make a living solving interesting problems while helping people.
+Civil engineer, programmer, and entrepreneur looking to make a living solving interesting problems while helping people.
-I work at [IOG/IOHK](https://iog.io) and I'm the founder of [EBCourses](https://ebcourses.com/), [SearchForMe](https://searchforme.app/), and a few other companies.
+I'm an educator at [IOG/IOHK](https://iog.io) and I'm the founder of [EBCourses](https://ebcourses.com/), [SearchForMe](https://searchforme.app/), and a few other companies.

 The quickest way to reach me is through:
 <div>